• Skip to primary navigation

 Unique jam recipe with strawberries, nectarines, and apricots after just finished reaching the gel point.

-How to Make Quick Strawberry-Apricot-Nectarine Jam -- Measure, Cook, Set & Serve.
+How to Make Strawberry-Apricot-Nectarine Jam Step-by-Step

-If you've ever wondered how to make homemade jam, this quick and easy freezer jam is the best recipe to start with.
-Mostly because there's no need to sterilize the jars, or use a water bath to process and seal them as is the case with traditional canned jams and preserves.
+Mostly because there's no need to sterilize the jars or use a water bath to process and seal them, as is the case with traditional canned jams and preserves.
 Follow these simple instructions to make a foolproof homemade jam.

 diced fresh and frozen strawberries, fresh nectarines, and fresh apricots in a medium pot.